-In the context of navigation, measures to deepen, relocate or widen fairways, for example through dredging, can lead to the destruction of the neighbouring underwater cultural heritage.
-Furthermore, underwater cultural heritage sites are threatened, especially in shallow waters, as ship propellers can cause turbulence in the sediment, which has an erosive effect on the layers of finds.
-Destruction can also be caused by anchoring, especially in the case of structural measures involving anchored service vessels.
+In the context of navigation, measures for deepening, relocating or widening fairways by means of dredging, for example, can lead to the destruction of the neighbouring underwater cultural heritage.
+Furthermore, the underwater cultural heritage site is threatened, particularly in shallow waters, because ship propellers can cause turbulence in the sediment, which has an erosive effect on archeological layers.
+Destruction can also be caused by anchoring, particularly in the case of structural measures involving anchored construction vessels.

-Indirectly, the increasing trend since 1970 of introducing non-native species via the ballast water and on the hull of the ship itself (Gollasch 2003) poses the greatest threat to the underwater cultural heritage.
-Three species of teredinids are active in native waters, including the bestknown representative Teredo navalis, which was detected in the Baltic Sea as early as 1872 and has since caused major damage to wooden harbour structures, ship hulls and piles.
-Its spread is bound to its tolerance ranges with regard to salinity, water temperature and oxygen (cf. Björdal et al. 2012, 208; Lippert et al. 2013, 47).
-However, shipping can cause the immigration of further destructive organisms that are adapted to a different tolerance range and can penetrate previously undisturbed areas.
+Indirectly, the increasing tendency since 1970 of the introduction of non-native species via ballast water and on the hulls of ships (Gollasch 2003) represents the biggest threat to underwater cultural heritage.
+Three species of shipworm are active in native waters, including the most wellknown species the common shipworm, which was detected in the Baltic Sea as early as 1872 and has since caused major damage to wooden harbour structures, shipwalls and piles.
+The spread of this species is limited by tolerance ranges with regard to salinity, water temperature and oxygen (cf. Björdal et al. 2012, 208; Lippert et al. 2013, 47).
+However, shipping can cause the introduction of other destructive organisms that have adapted to a different tolerance range and can advance into previously unaffected areas.

-Recreational diving in the EEZ can also be mentioned as an indirect consequence of recreational boating.
-In the past, objects from historical wrecks were removed or even deliberately mined, as the example of the wreck of the SMS Mainz, which was looted by Dutch divers in 2011 (Huber & Knepel 2015) shows.
+Recreational diving in the EEZ as an indirect consequence of recreational boating is also worth mentioning.
+In the past, objects were removed from historical wrecks or even deliberately dismantled, as was the case in the example of the wreck of the SMS Mainz, which was looted by Dutch divers in 2011 (Huber & Knepel 2015).

-Blasting of wrecks from the period of the world wars was carried out in the past by the Explosive Ordnance Disposal Service on the suspicion that ammunition might still be on board.
+In the past, wrecks from the first and second world war periods was carried out by the Explosive Ordnance Disposal Service on the suspicion that ammunition might still be on board.
 In this case, a balance must be struck between safety aspects and the protection of cultural heritage.